orbeon/orbeon-forms-doc/Form-Runner-~-Portal-~-Liferay-Proxy-Portlet-Guide.md

 ## Introduction

-Form Runner can be deployed directly into Liferay.
+Form Runner can be deployed [[directly|Form-Runner-~-Portal-~-Full-Portlet-Guide]] into Liferay.
 However in some cases, it is desirable to deploy Form Runner separately.
 The Form Runner proxy portlet provides allows this type of deployment, with the following benefits:

 - You configure a specific form to show in the portlet via portlet preferences.
 - Form Runner can be maintained and upgraded separately from the portal.